ItsIgnacioPortal/hacker-scoper/README.md

 ---

-Hacker-Scoper is a Go (v1.17.2) tool designed to assist cybersecurity professionals in bug bounty programs.
+Hacker-Scoper is a GoLang tool designed to assist cybersecurity professionals in bug bounty programs.
 It identifies and excludes URLs and IP addresses that fall outside a program's scope by comparing input targets (URLs/IPs) against a locally cached [FireBounty](https://firebounty.com) database of scraped scope data.
 Users may also supply a custom scope list for validation.

 ## 🌟 Features